Miami's Most Green Condo Buildings

 LEED Score: 51

-On the energy front, this 16-story condo-hotel provides 12-16% cost savings in its energy consumption.
-Residents can also look forward to a 35% reduction in water consumption due to the property's inherent efficiency.
+LEED-certified luxury condos in Miami, one of the most significant feats the design team here achieved was reusing 75% of the 1970s building's walls, floors, and roofs.
+The team also maintained almost 50% of its nonstructural elements such as interior walls, doors, ceiling systems, etc. This helped reduce construction waste and conserve resources.
+On the energy front, the 16-story condo hotel provides 12-16% cost savings and a 35% reduction in water consumption due to the property's inherent efficiency.
 The design team has further made sure that the building's refrigerant emissions bear zero to no impact on the ozone layer, and indoor plants and greenery abound.

 26 Edgewater